Scale AI documentation the “right” way

 Tools for collaboration and automation

-Using the five tools above for ML documentation and model governance usually means opting for a short-term convenience over a long-term strategy geared towards excellence.
+Using the five tools above for modeling system documentation and model governance usually means opting for a short-term convenience over a long-term strategy geared towards excellence.
 When doing so, teams are missing an opportunity to implement a more robust tool that provides:

 • Alerts and notifications, for example, when a model is due for review